ihsoft/TimberbornMods/README.md

 ## Development and building

+The mods are compiled with C# v12 compiler.
+Ensure your bvironment has it.
+If not, download .NET8.
+Ensure that the proper MSBuild version is used by IDE.
+In Rider:
+"Build, Execution, Deployment | Toolset and Build".

 1. Open Unity project and do "Import Timberborn DLLs".
 2. Copy DLLs from "plugins" folder into "Dependencies/Timberborn/plugins".
 3. Install dependencies in Steam Workshop: TimberAPI and Harmony.